Lam-Big-Water/English/scripts.md

 The noise, the no-sleep, and the no-time.

-Please, know what I mean here.
+Please, you know what I mean here.

 You never even say, I love you.